kimkvn/weather-react/README.md

 - [x] show other current weather stats (precipitation, humidity, wind speed)
 - [x] toggle wind speed between mph and km/h

 This project grew exponentially as I worked on it.
 Just when I thought I was nearing the end, I realized the app should have another feature.
-But as a result, I learned so much about React and various tools and methods by doing this project.
+But as a result, I learned so much about React and various tools and methods.
+And knowing is half the battle.